CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 1. On
 2. **Off** - Default.

+!!! info ""
-?> Secure Boot must be enabled to use UEFI Network Boot.
+    Secure Boot must be enabled to use UEFI Network Boot.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|